BUicicchen/facilitatorFormHAARTKenya/README.md

 3. Install NodeJS by running 'brew install node'

-4. Install MongoDB by running 'brew install mongo'
+4. Install MongoDB by running 'brew install mongodb'

 5. In your terminal, run 'cd ~' to return to the root.